 presenter bios

-All of The Life Group LA presenters have been chosen for their exemplary expertise, passion and compassion for the HIV community, and are all leaders in the field.
+All of the Life Group LA presenters have been chosen for their exemplary expertise, passion and compassion for the HIV community, and are all leaders in the field.

 Their dedication to helping people grow by acting from their hearts provides participants with the necessary information to make informed choices about their treatment and life paths.
 They and the Caring Volunteers is what makes The POZ Life Weekend Seminar a truly life altering and enhancing experience.